 Each time a human rights defender or journalist is forced to abandon his or her work, a voice is silenced, and a repressive regime wins.
 The Institute’s goal is to make sure these critical voices remain loud and strong.
 The Institute provides them the opportunity to remain in the arena to defend human rights for the long-term.
 The assistance has a tangible impact on lives and advances the causes of liberty and justice.

 Each case is unique.
 As a result, the Human Rights Defenders program is extremely flexible in the kind of support offered, tailoring it to best meet the needs of the recipient.
-The Institute strives to keep individuals close to their homelands, although the program might also identify and support individuals already relocated to another country, including the United States.
+The McCain Institute strives to keep individuals close to their homelands, although the program might also identify and support individuals already relocated to another country, including the United States.

-To contact our team, please email [email protected].
+To contact our team at [email protected].

 From our Human Rights Defenders: